My Little One

 Children of Lir

 Limited Edition Prints of this image have been purchased as a wedding gift and anniversary present as Swans are Monogamous and therefore are the perfect representation of Marriage and commitment.
+The Ashton Memorial was commissioned by James Williamson - Lord Ashton - as a tribute to his late wife, and this beautiful building has been associated with love and romance ever since.

 Web of Deception